 - There are over 30 4-H clubs in Chester County to which you could belong.
 Information on our clubs can be found on "Our Club" section of the 4H page.
 We encourage you to attend a club meeting of your interest to see if it is something you would like to do.
 Meet the leaders and club members.

 - Once you have identified a club, there is an enrollment process you will complete to officially join the club.
-This included completing an online enrollment form in 4-H Online and mailing registration fees to Penn State Extension-Chester County or mailing a paper enrollment with the fees.
+This included completing an online enrollment form in 4-H Online and mailing registration fees to Penn State Extension-Chester County.

 - The cost of 4-H membership is a $20.00 annual educational materials fee ($45.00 for Horse Club members) to help cover a portion of the costs of 4-H project books, resource materials, etc...
 No child will be turned away from 4-H due to their inability to pay the enrollment fee.

 - Don't see a club in your interest area?
 We encourage you to start your own club: You need a minimum of 5 children and an adult volunteer (volunteers are screened and receive additional training and help to organize the club.

 - Need more information?
 Contact the Penn State Extension Office at 610-696-3500.

 Chester County 4-H is an informal education program for youth ages 8-18, designed to teach youth life skills.

 4-H is built on the subject matter projects developed by Penn State Extension and National 4-H Council.
 This information is used by interested adults who serve as volunteer leaders.
 4-H is a joint effort of the United States Department of Agriculture (USDA), Penn State University and Chester County Extension.
 The union of these organizations and funds provides the materials, tools and professional staff needed to support our volunteers and family participants.